-All applications which meet the Society's criteria are considered by the General Committee which meets on a quarterly basis.
+Currently all applications which meet the Society's criteria are considered by the General Committee which meets on a quarterly basis.
 The dealines for applications are for consideration at the following General Committee meetings are:

 All applications are presented to trustees on a "name-blind basis", so that no prejudice can arise from assumptions about an applicant's race, background or religion based on their name.
-A summary of each application is provided to trustees, along with a Financial Statement, but the Caseworker for each applicant will have full details available to answer any questions which may arise in discussion.
+A summary of each application is provided to Trustees, along with a Financial Statement.

 All applicants are written to within a few days of each meeting, advising them of the outcome of their application.

 The Society only has a finite income, and actively manages the number of beneficiaries it commits to support on a long term basis.
-Occasionally there may be more applicants who meet the admission process than the Society is willing to admit at that time, and in such circumstances, priority is given to those on the lowest "income" as defined above.
-Applicants who cannot be admitted immediately are carried forward on a waiting list.
+At times there may be more applicants who meet the admission process than the Society is willing to admit at that time, and in such circumstances, priority is commonly given to those on the lowest "income" as defined above but ultimately Trustees have discretion over whom they will support.